Spellfrog/Spellfrog-Simple-2D-Engine/README.md

 # Spellfrog Simple 2D Engine

+## I've moved on from this project and it is archived!

 This is a simple 2D engine sandbox project that I'm making to become more comfortable with c++ and SDL2.

 ## TODO: